k-yenko/rowan-mcp/README.md

 ## **Experimental: Desktop Extension (Work in Progress)**

-I'm developing a one-click desktop extension (.dxt) for Claude Desktop that eliminates command-line setup.
-This feature is currently being refined for optimal compatibility with the MCP extension system.
+Working on a one-click desktop extension (.dxt) for Claude Desktop that eliminates command-line setup!
+This feature is currently being refined for compatibility with the MCP extension system.

-**Current status:** Installation workflow needs refinement for seamless user experience.

-For now, we recommend using the standard Package Installation method above, which is fully tested and reliable.
+For now, use the standard Package Installation method above, which is fully tested and reliable.

 ---